abd2re/ib-notes-save/TOK Exhibition.md

 15. Does our knowledge depend on our interactions with other knowers?/
 16. Does all knowledge impose ethical obligations on those who know it?/
 18. Who owns knowledge?/
-20. How can we judge when evidence is adequate?
+20. How can we judge when evidence is adequate?/
-21. What makes a good explanation?
-22. How is current knowledge shaped by its historical development?
+22. How is current knowledge shaped by its historical development?/
-23. In what ways do our values affect our acquisition of knowledge?
-24. In what ways do values affect the production of knowledge?
+24. In what ways do values affect the production of knowledge?/

 objects must be form the real word  objects must be thr r from the real world